CharityWatch Articles & Donor Alerts

 Updated on September 20, 2017

-Less than two weeks after a devastating 8.1 magnitude earthquake hit Mexico’s southern Pacific coast, a second earthquake ripped through central Mexico on September 19th, collapsing buildings and killing over 200 people.
+Less than two weeks after a devastating 8.1 magnitude earthquake hit Mexico’s southern Pacific coast, a second earthquake ripped through central Mexico on September 19th, collapsing buildings and killing over 300 people nationwide.
 The 7.1 magnitude quake was felt most strongly in and around the country’s capital of Mexico City.

 The earlier 8.1 magnitude earthquake, the most powerful to hit Mexico in 85 years, has left at least 96 people dead.
 Thousands of homes in Chiapas and Oaxaca were damaged or completely destroyed.
 Relief efforts are underway for the 2.5 million people affected by the first quake.

 |Hurricane Irma Relief